Code-Institute-Submissions/JT-Co/README.md

 My main goal with this is to support local businesses like JT & Co.
 I think the personal text at the bottom about having a cup of tea shows how customer orientated they are.
 I wanted the site to be manageable for customers who are looking for a range of jobs from flooring to rebuilding a bathroom.
 JT & Co sent a range images of their portfolio to include on the site.

+I want to create the site to be as user friendly as possible but not too complicated for customers. i want to create a site where customers can easily get the information they want and contact JT.
+As i mentioned before the main focs is to gain JT aditional buisness and thats the main aim of this site.

 *Attached is a photograph sent by JT & Co on the leaflets he hands out*
 <img src="https://github.com/gilbs4/JT-Co/blob/master/documents/images/leaflet-front.JPG" width="200" height="200">